What You'll Learn

 Understanding the disagreement

-Dr. Michael Rosenthal, a pediatric neuropsychologist at the Child Mind Institute and the son of an occupational therapist, explains the landscape this way: On the one hand, it’s clear that identifying sensory issues and working with an OT help many children become calmer and better regulated.
+Michael Rosenthal, PhD, a pediatric neuropsychologist and the son of an occupational therapist, explains the landscape this way: On the one hand, it’s clear that identifying sensory issues and working with an OT help many children become calmer and better regulated.
 By tuning in to a child’s particular sensory profile, they can find ways to help kids cope and bring them more balance.
 “I’ve known many OTs who are really creative and ‘get’ kids very well,” he says.

 On the other hand, it’s not clear how much benefit children get from the techniques and whether it’s possible to generalize enough from the behavior of individual kids to consider it a coherent disorder.
 “The thing we don’t really understand is how and if this approach works for every kid who has sensory issues,” Dr. Rosenthal adds, “and where the science is in creating a specific sensory diet for a specific kid.”